babylonchain/btc-staker/README.md

 # user auth for the wallet rpc server
 # note: in case of bitcoind, the wallet rpc credentials are same as rpc credentials
+# this should be the same as set in the bitcoind daemon
 User = your_rpc_username

-# password auth for the wallet rpc server
+# password auth for the wallet rpc server.
+This should be the same as set in the bitcoind daemon
 Pass = your_rpc_password

 # disables tls for the wallet rpc client